Practice Profile

 Caroline’s planning practice covers the full gamut of planning work, including housing schemes, heritage matters, local plans and neighbourhood plans, PD rights, planning obligations and CIL, advertisements, Habitats Regulations Assessments and EIA, and tricky LDC and enforcement matters.

-• Acting for North Hertfordshire District Council in support of an application for an up to 49.99MW solar farm in the Green Belt at a two week call-in inquiry in September 2023
+- Acting for North Hertfordshire District Council in support of an application for an up to 49.99MW solar farm in the Green Belt at a two week call-in inquiry

 With regard to Local Plans, Caroline has experience of both promoting and objecting to plans.
-She has acted for North Hertfordshire District Council, Vale of White Horse District Council, South Gloucestershire Council, North Somerset Council, Bristol City Council, Bath and North East Somerset and the West of England Combined Authority in promoting their development plans.
+She is currently promoting the Dacorum Borough Council Local Plan.
+Caroline has acted for North Hertfordshire District Council, Vale of White Horse District Council, South Gloucestershire Council, North Somerset Council, Bristol City Council, Bath and North East Somerset and the West of England Combined Authority in promoting their development plans.
 She also has experience of objecting to local plans, including successfully resisting the allocation of a strategic development location in the Eastleigh Local Plan on behalf of a large community group on grounds relating to impact on the River Itchen SAC.
 She is well versed in all local plan related issues, including the duty to co-operate, OAN and housing requirements, SEA and Habitats Regulation matters, transport and infrastructure issues, viability, and gypsy and traveller accommodation assessments.

 In respect of environmental work, Caroline’s experience extends to environmental permitting and the contaminated land regime under Part 2A of the Environmental Protection Act 1990.